How to Open a Bank Account That No Creditor Can Touch

 Bank accounts solely for government benefits

 For these funds to be protected from garnishment, they must be made by direct deposit into a bank account — not by check — so they can be traced to the exempt sources.
-Otherwise they will no longer be protected against garnishment.
+Otherwise, they will no longer be protected against garnishment.
 Only two months of these benefits, with some caveats, can be protected, so any amount you’ve accumulated above two months’ worth of benefits is not protected.
 However, if that extra money that is garnished is exempt from garnishment under federal or state law, you may be able to go to court to have your money released.
-To ensure you understand your rights under garnishment and what benefits may be subject to garnishment, you should seek the advice of an attorney.[2]
+To ensure you understand your rights under wage garnishment and what benefits may be subject to garnishment, you should seek the advice of an attorney.[2]

 In addition to the government benefits discussed above, the following can’t be garnished: